 In this article, Toronto criminal defence lawyers explain how prosecutors prove criminal organization offences.

 Factors Used to Determine Participation or Contribution to Organized Crime Activity

 Prosecutors begin establishing involvement in organized crime by examining the factors surrounding the accused person that the alleged crimes.
 These are factors that could suggest affiliation or membership with the organization and/or its members.

 One of the most common factors examined is semiotics.
 The prosecution looks for signs and symbols that are related to the organization and/or their criminal activities.
 This can also include words, and nicknames similar to or in frequent use within the organization.
 An example of this factor could be wearing a gang’s colours or having gang tattoos.
 Gangs are criminal organizations that tend to use a lot of identifying signs, symbols, and language.

-Another indicator of affiliation with or membership in a criminal organization is association.
-If the accused spends a lot of time with members of a criminal organization it suggests that they may be a member or participant in their activities.
+Another indicator of affiliation with or membership in organized crime network is association.
+If the accused spends a lot of time with gang members it suggests that they may be a member or participant in their activities.

-A third factor is if the defendant receives benefit from the criminal organization.
+A third factor is if the defendant receives benefit from the crim org.